-To achieve this aim, the North Pacific Fisheries Commission (NPFC) has developed the Sustainable Use and Conservation Handbook, as mandated by the Commission at its 5th meeting.
-The Handbook brings together all conservation and management measures presently in force, as adopted by the Commission as of July 2023, as well as relevant decisions made at the Commission.
+To achieve this aim, the North Pacific Fisheries Commission (NPFC) has developed the Compendium of NPFC Conservation and Management Measures (previously the Sustainable Use and Conservation Handbook), as mandated by the Commission at its 5th meeting.
+The Compendium brings together all conservation and management measures in force, as adopted by the Commission as of July 2024.

-The Handbook supports all the active conservation and management measures, with a special focus on their implementation, inter alia, boarding and inspection procedures, vessel monitoring system requirements, protection of VMEs, data collection, observers, and other relevant compliance and enforcement information.
+The Compendium supports all the active conservation and management measures, with a special focus on their implementation, inter alia, boarding and inspection procedures, vessel monitoring system requirements, protection of VMEs, data collection, observers, and other relevant compliance and enforcement information.
 We trust that this publication, updated annually with new or updated conservation and management measures, will be of assistance to Commission Members, the scientific community, patrol aircraft and vessels, inspectors and others in realizing the objectives of the Convention.